Stripe in Italy

 * Denmark to Danish Krone (DKK)

 In certain countries, Stripe is required to collect, verify, and retain information about individuals or companies associated with a Stripe account.
-This obligation is enshrined in regulations and our financial partners and are intended to promote transparency and prevent individuals from using complex corporate structures to conceal funding from terrorist organizations, money laundering, tax evasion or other financial wrongdoing.
+This obligation is enshrined in regulations and our financial partners and is intended to promote transparency and prevent individuals from using complex corporate structures to conceal funding from terrorist organizations, money laundering, tax evasion, or other financial wrongdoing.

-One of the main reasons why we manage to activate accounts so quickly is our one-of-a-kind registration process.
 When a Stripe account is registered, we use the information entered by the user to systematically verify the company and the individuals associated with it.
 To complete the verification process, we may eventually contact you to request a copy of your photo ID, documents proving the correctness of your address or company constitutive documentation.
-If your driving license or ID card is uploaded, we may request that both sides of the document be uploaded.
-To make the process as simple and secure as possible, we direct users directly to the Stripe Dashboard, where they will find a notification at the top right of the screen.
-The whole procedure can be completed within the Dashboard and it is even possible to use your own webcam.
+If your driver's license or ID card is uploaded, we may request that both sides of the document be uploaded.
+To make the process as simple and secure as possible, we direct users to the Stripe Dashboard, where they'll find a notification at the top right of the screen.
+The whole procedure can be completed within the Dashboard and it's even possible to use your webcam.

 We take privacy and security very seriously.
-For security reasons, we do not accept copies of identity documents sent by email.
-Our Privacy Policy explains the methods and purposes for the collection, use, disclosure and protection of any personal data provided to us.
+For security reasons, we don't accept copies of identity documents sent by email.
+Our Privacy Policy explains the methods and purposes for the collection, use, disclosure, and protection of any personal data provided to us.

 See our [pricing guide](https://stripe.com/it/pricing) for up-to-date pricing information.

 Stripe accepts payments made with Visa, MasterCard and American Express cards.
-Most of the prepaid cards - such as Postepay - and ATMs issued by the main banking institutions adhere to the Visa and MasterCard circuits, and are therefore supported by Stripe.
+Most prepaid cards issued by the main banking institutions adhere to the Visa and MasterCard circuits, and are therefore supported by Stripe.

-We also allow Italian merchants to accept payments via Alipay, Apple Pay and Google Pay, our partners.
+Italian merchants can accept payments via Alipay, Apple Pay and Google Pay, our partners.

-### How can I accept payments from virtual cards like Expedia's, for example?
+Contact us to accept payments from virtual cards like Expedia.

-In Italy, Stripe offers settlement of transactions in 135 currencies.
+In Italy, Stripe offers transaction settlement in 135 currencies.

-You will find the complete list of supported currencies in Italy on this page: [https://stripe.com/docs/currencies#presentment-currencies](https://stripe.com/docs/currencies#presentment-currencies)
+See the [complete list of supported currencies in Italy](https://docs.stripe.com/currencies?presentment-currency=IT#presentment-currencies).

 When a customer makes a payment, you have the option to refund it via the [API](https://stripe.com/docs/api/refunds/create) or the [Dashboard](https://dashboard.stripe.com/dashboard).
-To refund a payment on the Dashboard, open the payment page and click on the "Refund" button.
+To refund a payment on the Dashboard, open the payment page and click Refund.
 You can choose whether to refund the total or partial amount.

-Depending on the bank, your customer will see the refund on their statement between 5 and 10 days later.
+Depending on the bank, your customer will see the refund on their statement in 5 to 10 days.

-We offer the possibility to send receipts to your customers (and also to yourself) for each payment made: [https://stripe.com/docs/receipts](https://stripe.com/docs/receipts)
+You can send [receipts](https://stripe.com/docs/receipts) to your customers (and also to yourself) for each payment made.

 3D Secure is a system for verifying the customer's identity before making an online purchase.
 With 3D Secure, the customer is automatically redirected to a page created by his bank, where he is asked to enter an additional password before completing the payment with his card.